WahyuSiddarta/WahyuSiddarta/Readme.md

 <div align="center">

 - 🔭 I'm currently working on **full-stack web applications with React & Go**
-- 🌱 I'm currently learning **microservices architecture and cloud technologies**
+- 🌱 I'm currently learning **microservices architecture, cloud technologies & AI (CNN, LSTM, RNN, and other real-time AI)**
-- � I'm looking to collaborate on **open source projects**
+- 👯 I'm looking to collaborate on **open source projects**
 - �💬 Ask me about **React, Go, JavaScript, web development**
 - ⚡ Fun fact: **I love exploring new beaches in Bali when I'm not coding! 🏖️**
 - 📫 How to reach me: **wahyu.siddarta97@gmail.com**